jeremyreeder/gridscout/docs/_posts/2020-06-03-which-bends-hold-best.md

 The Simple-Simon-crossover bend is my own creation.
 In this test it outperformed the Simple-Simon-over, on which it is based, by 23%.
 Since it's no harder to tie, this is a satisfying discovery.
-I had hoped that it would turn out to be as secure as the Simple-Simon-under.
-It seems that it may not be _quite_ as secure, but it's unclear to me why there would be any difference at all.
-I'd like to do additional testing of these two knots in the future.
+As I hoped, it seems to be more secure against slippage of the bight (in the first line) around which the second line is tied.
+Its resistance to slippage of the second line, however, is unimproved by this variation, leaving its overall security a bit inferior to that of the Simple-Simon-under when used to join two identical lines.
+Results may differ greatly when the two lines differ.

 The classic sheetbend and double sheetbend are the least secure of all bends tested.
 The former slips so easily in comparison that its use is hard to justify.